sasozivanovic/memoize/README.md

 # Different ways of doing it #

-In this early version of the package, the two steps are not very flexible yet.
-For example, the externalized graphics is always dumped in the middle of your document now, but there will be an option to dump it elsewhere.
-There is already some flexibility in the second step, however.
-If we split off memos using TeX, we inevitably need a separate TeX invocation to produce each memo.
---- the familiar bottleneck, even if less dramatic.
-To remove it, Memoize includes a Python script (`memomanager`) which can perform the split-off step considerably faster (from 200 * 6s to 6s), as it needs to load the document only once.
+The two stages of operation outlined above are not set in stone.

+1. You can externalize the pictures in `document.tex` into a PDF other than `document.pdf`, by invoking LaTeX with the `-jobname` option.
+But sensible support for this is still lacking.

+2. Out of the box, splitting is done by LaTeX, specifically by the `pdfpages` package.
+When you compile your document for the second time, Memoize notices there is stuff to split off the existing PDF, and invokes an embedded instance of LaTeX to do that.
+This means that the out-of-box approach only works if your TeX has sufficient `-shell-escape` permissions.

+   But we already know that TeX can only produce one PDF at a time.
+So our outer compilation needs to execute a separate embedded compilation for every externalized picture.
+While this is ok if we have only a few pictures, it takes a while if you have many.
+(But it is still *much* faster than TikZ externalization!)
+The solution offered by Memoize is an external splitting tool.
+While TeX-based splitting needs to run TeX and the big PDF as many times as there are externalized pictures, the included Python script `memomanager` is executed once and spits out the memos in no time.

 Some other stuff is configurable as well, in particular the file structure.
 By allowing you to keep the memos where you need them, Memoize can be transparently used in complicated setups --- for example, you can (easily!) set it up so that a compilation of an individual chapter of a book will use the same memos as the compilation of the entire book (and vice versa).
+To customize the landing site of your memos, use memoize keys `memo filename prefix` and `memo filename suffix`.
+But if you only want to put the memos out of the way in a special directory, key `memo dir` will probably suffice --- if you are compiling `document.tex`, you fill find your memos in directory `document.memo.dir`, but note that *you have to create the directory yourself*.

 # The future #

 All this said, there's still lots of stuff to be done yet before this package is ripe for CTAN:

 * Proper documentation.
-For now, I ask you to check out the examples and the UI section of the `.sty`.
+For now, there is only the comments in `memoize.sty`
+  --- but for once, they are plentiful.

 * Context dependency, including support for `\label`--`\ref` and beamer overlays.
 Context dependency will be implemented like in Forest (which